bruno-lang/bruno-lang.github.io/learn/index.md

 - the real power is not having the power

 ## Data
 Values are values, thus immutable.
-Data is only given through values.
+All data is represented as values.

 ### Simple Values
 Two types of simple values, `dimension`s and `unit`s.
 The distinction between